-1895 Birthday of Oscar Hammerstein II, scion of a notable theatrical family who went on to become its most famous and honored member as a lyricist and librettist.
-Hammerstein enjoyed a major career as lyricist for composer Jerome Kern on many musicals and operettas, most notably Show Boat.
-After a series of flops in the 1930s and the death of Kern in the early 1940s, Hammerstein launched into a second career, and one of the greatest in American musical theatre history, with composer Richard Rodgers.
-Hammerstein wrote lyrics to classics including Oklahoma!, South Pacific, The King and I and The Sound of Music, among others.
-He also served as mentor to a friend of his children, whom he recruited as go-fer on his 1947 musical Allegro.
-The young man who resolved to follow in Hammerstein's footsteps?
+1895 Birthday of Oscar Hammerstein II, scion of a notable theatrical family who becomes its most famous and honored member as a lyricist and librettist.
+Hammerstein enjoys a major career as lyricist for composer Jerome Kern on many musicals and operettas, most notably Show Boat.
+After a series of flops in the 1930s and the death of Kern in the early 1940s, Hammerstein launches into a second career, and one of the greatest partnerships in American musical theatre history, with composer Richard Rodgers.
+Hammerstein writes lyrics to classics including Oklahoma!, South Pacific, The King and I, and The Sound of Music, among others.
+He also serves as mentor to a friend of his children, whom he recruits as go-fer on his 1947 musical Allegro.
+The young man who resolves to follow in Hammerstein's footsteps?
 Stephen Sondheim.

-1984 The Roundabout Theatre Company revives William Inge's Come Back, Little Sheba starting tonight.
-Philip Bosco, Mia Dillon, Shirley Knight and Steven Weber are in the cast directed by Paul Weidner.
+1984 The Roundabout Theatre Company revives William Inge's Come Back, Little Sheba at its Off-Broadway theatre.
+Philip Bosco, Mia Dillon, Shirley Knight, and Steven Weber are in the cast directed by Paul Weidner.
 The production marks the first major revival of the play in more than 30 years.
-The original production played at Broadway's Booth Theatre in 1950 for 191 performances.

 1995 Something Wonderful, a one-night-only 100th birthday tribute to Oscar Hammerstein II, sells out the Gershwin Theatre with performances by Michel Bell, Liz Callaway, Rebecca Luker, Audra McDonald, and Maureen McGovern.